 We provide a unique approach to 1:1 solo supported living, 28 assessments provisions and 24hour Shared supported group provisions specialising in Autism, ADHD, ADD, Conduct Disorder, Dyspraxia, Self-harming, Sexualised Behaviours, CSE, Learning Difficulties, Mental Health Needs, Substance & Drug Abuse, PTSD, PD, Gang affiliation and County lines support.

-We provide a unique approach to supported living.
-Young people will have the right to their own tenancy licence agreements and to have exclusive access to their own flat/apartments or some part of the property in shared tenancies.
-Upon turning 18 they have their own tenancy agreements signed to enable them to access their housing benefits subject to eligibility.
+All placed young people will have the right to their own licence agreements and to have exclusive access to their own flats/apartments or some part of the property in shared tenancies.
+Prior to turning 18 years they are registered into social housing and those willing to remain in our accommodations if they are eligible they have their own tenancy agreements signed to enable them to access housing benefits subject to eligibility.

 At Rodor Housing young people are fully involved in the planning of their own support pathways.
 The actual support received will have the aim of supporting the individual to maintain and develop maximum levels of independence within their own home and community.

 Rodor Housing and Support supported living is based on the principle that young people with complex social and offending behavioural needs should be able to live in their own home, with appropriate flexible support geared at specific needs, clear placement boundaries and succinct behaviour management.